USS ROSS Holds Change of Command Ceremony

 |0

-This work, USS ROSS Holds Change of Command Ceremony [Image 6 of 6], by LTJG Jay Beatmann, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS ROSS Holds Change of Command Ceremony, by LTJG Jay Beatmann, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.